t6x/reaver-wps-fork-t6x/README.md

 * `Soxrok2212` for all work done to help in the development of tools
 * `Wiire` for developing Pixiewps
 * `Craig Heffner` for creating Reaver and for the creation of default pin generators (D-Link, Belkin) - http://www.devttys0.com/
-* `Dominique bongart` for the pixe dust breach and the three known attack modes.
+* `Dominique Bongard` for discovering the Pixie Dust attack.